havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 - The user can specify if line segment length shall be used for weighting the bins (this is the default).

+- The user can choose to use the logarithm to define the radius of the sectors.
+  The default is not to use the logarithm.

 - The user can choose to have the area of a sector of the histogram be proportional to the accumulated amount for that sector.